harness/developer-hub/tutorials/platform/secrets-management.md

 Verify that you have the following:

-1. Obtain the **[Google Cloud Symmetric Key](https://developer.harness.io/docs/platform/Secrets/Secrets-Management/add-google-kms-secrets-manager#obtain-google-cloud-symmetric-key)** to get values like **Project ID, Region, Key Ring, Key Name** for the Details page, from Google Cloud Console.
+- The [Google Cloud Symmetric Key](https://developer.harness.io/docs/platform/Secrets/Secrets-Management/add-google-kms-secrets-manager#obtain-google-cloud-symmetric-key) to get values like **Project ID, Region, Key Ring, Key Name** for the Details page, from Google Cloud Console.
-2.  **Fork the [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork)** repository through the GitHub website.
+- A fork of [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork) repository through the GitHub website.
     - For more information on forking a GitHub repository, go to [forking a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) in the GitHub documentation.
-3. **Docker**.
+- **Docker**.
 For this tutorial, ensure that you have the Docker runtime installed on your Harness Delegate host.
 If you do not have the Docker runtime, use one of the following installation options:
     - [Docker for Mac](https://docs.docker.com/desktop/install/mac-install/)
     - [Docker for CentOS](https://docs.docker.com/engine/install/centos/)
     - [Docker for Ubuntu](https://docs.docker.com/engine/install/ubuntu/)